browserpass/browserpass-legacy/README.md

 And finally restart your browser.

 If you still experience the issue, try starting your browser from terminal.
 If this helps, the issue is likely due to the absence of `/usr/local/bin/gpg`, follow the steps above to make sure it exists.

+### How to configure OTP?

+The easiest way to add OTP in your password entries is to use [pass-otp](https://github.com/tadfisher/pass-otp).
+You don't have to configure anything extra, browserpass will automatically detect if an OTP is configured and show you the code after filling the form.

 ## Contributing